Dee-Pansh/SwiggyUIClone/README.md

 # Instructions to start the project
 1. Type 'npm i' in terminal then Hit Enter
 2. Type 'npm start' rhen Hit Enter
-3. Now click the  link [http://localhost:1234/] visible on terminal for starting the project
+3. Now click the  link [LocalHost] [http://localhost:1234/] visible on terminal for starting the project